schopra6/TopicModelling_wikidata/README.md

 2. run: `pip install -r requirements.txt` .

 ## General Overview
-The project consists of four steps, namely:
+The project constitues of four steps, namely:
 1. Corpus Extraction
 2. Pre-Processing
 3. Clustering
 4. Classifying

 ### Corpus Extraction
 This step extracts information about articles from wikipedia and wikidata.
 These articles belong to the categories:
 * Airports
 * Artists
 * Astronauts